apeeyush/machine-learning/README.md

 ### [Sentiment Analysis on Movie Reviews](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews)
 It is a kaggle competition which presents a chance to benchmark our sentiment-analysis ideas on the Rotten Tomatoes dataset.
 We are asked to label phrases on a scale of five values: negative, somewhat negative, neutral, somewhat positive, positive.
 Obstacles like sentence negation, sarcasm, terseness, language ambiguity, and many others make this task very challenging.

+## License

+All code in this repository is released under the [MIT License](http://www.opensource.org/licenses/MIT).